buckelieg/jdbc-fn/README.md

     .orElse(null)
 );
 ```
-Note (as the rule of thumb): always use lambda parameter to do the things inside the transaction
+As the rule of thumb: always use lambda parameter to do the things inside the transaction
 ###### Nested transactions
 This must be used with care.
 <br/>When calling <code>transaction()</code> method <code>createNew</code> flag (if set to <code>true</code>) implies obtaining new connection via <code>DataSource</code> or connection supplier function provided at the <code>DB</code> class [initialization](#setup-database) stage.